apocalyptech/choosable/README.md

 the current page, and then a list of choices.
-If there's a Page entry already for the destination page, it'll list "visited" after the choice text, and if the destination choice is considered canonical, it'll lst that as well.
+If there's a Page entry already for the destination page, it'll list "visited" after the choice text, and if the destination choice is considered canonical, it'll list that as well.

 Most of the available options are pretty self-explanatory.
 To add or delete a choice, use `a` and `d`.
 Note that there's currently no way